vontell/IndicatorBinder/readme.md

 PagerIndicatorBinder is a library that provides the ability to attach indicators to ViewPagers, so that the user may see their current position within the ViewPager.

 There are libraries out there who do the same thing.
-However, msot of them do not offer much customization on these indicators, and they also don't let you easily select the location of the indicators.
+However, most of them do not offer much customization on these indicators, and they also don't let you easily select the location of the indicators.
 With PagerIndicatorBinder, one simply uses one method to bind a ViewPager to a ViewGroup that will hold the indicators, and is therefore very simple to use and open to